ruchee/vimrc/vimfiles/bundle/vim-elixir/README.md

 ## Development

-To run the tests you can run `bundle exec rspec`
+To run the tests you can run `bundle exec parallel_rspec spec`

 To spawn an interactive Vim instance with the configs from this repo use `bin/spawn_vim`